-We were engaged fall of 2018 to help with a newly launched airline called Swoop.
+We were engaged to help with a newly launched airline called Swoop.
 The airline industry is incredibly competitive with many carriers continuously adjusting prices and promotions, frequent changes of creative in response to competitive activity, a complex regulatory environment, and competition from not just other airlines but also travel aggregators with large budgets such as Expedia, Flighthub, and Travelocity.
 Not only was the competitive landscape challenging, but as a new entrant to the market, Swoop had very low brand awareness and as an Ultra Low-Cost Carrier, they were working with extremely thin margins.
 This meant that the customer acquisition strategy had to be focused on the most efficient means to maximize revenue.

 We started by implementing ecommerce tracking, ensuring that we could track performance of all campaigns right through to revenue.
 With accurate tracking in place, we were then able to optimize campaigns toward ROAS (return on ad spend) rather than a Cost Per Acquisition (CPA), which better captured the differences in ticket values and average order values, which we found varied greatly.